Sahim98/FaceEmotion/README.md

 ## Run the Project
 For Android/iOS Emulator:
-Make sure android emulator is running, then use:
+Make sure Android emulator is running, then use:
 ``flutter run``

 Build APK (for Android)